-When the first file that is defined as a data table is opened in an FOR, the FOR attempts to register itself as an SDT server.
+When the first file that is defined as a data table is opened in an FOR, the FOR attempts to register itself as an shared data table server.
 This operation is performed automatically and is known as an SDT LOGON.
 The opening of the file can be caused by the FOR or by the AOR that first accesses the file.